midnightntwrk/midnight-architecture/proposals/0016-governed-parameters-and-their-updates-phase-1.md

 Following parameters are proposed to be managed under governance:
 - maximum block length - to allow tuning it based on consensus benchmarks or network activity; Various personas might be interested in adjusting it in relationship to observed usage patterns.
 It directly affects performance and costs of operating a Midnight node.
+- maximum block weight - to allow tuning it based on ledger benchmarks or network activity; Various personas might be interested in adjusting it in relationship to observed usage patterns.
+It directly affects performance and costs of operating a Midnight node.
 - protocol version (together with a hash of the runtime meant to be used) - to manage Midnight protocol updates.
 It is crucial one to manage, as not only it decouples protocol upgrades from consensus, but also is the means of possibly changing other parameters
 - ledger parameters - to allow fine-tune transaction fees based on new benchmarks and network activity.
 Similarly to block length various personas might be interested in adjusting these and the impact on transaction fees and costs of operating a Midnight node is very big:
   - cost model